Symbolic Recovery of Differential Equations: The Identifiability Problem: Numerical Experiments

 \section{Numerical Experiments}

-In this section we consider PDEs and their solution and determine whether there exists another PDE which is solved by the given function by using the theory developed in the last sections.
-Afterwards, we apply the algorithms introduced in Section~\ref{sec:numerical-tests} to determine uniqueness numerically without assuming any prior knowledge.
-The source code of our experiments is publicly available in the github repository https://github.com/Philipp238/physical-law-learning-uniqueness.
+In this section, we consider PDEs and their solution and determine whether there exists another PDE that is solved by the given function by using the theory developed in the last sections.
+Afterward, we apply the algorithms introduced in Section~\ref{sec:numerical-tests} to determine uniqueness numerically without assuming any prior knowledge.
+The source code of our experiments is publicly available in the anonymous git repository https://anonymous.4open.science/r/physical-law-learning-uniqueness-98CE.